ethereum/ethereum-org-website/src/content/defi/index.md

 <ButtonLink to="/dapps/?category=finance">See investment dapps</ButtonLink>

+DeFi Pulse Index (DPI) is a fund consisting of the top projects in DeFi, weighted according to standing, and rebalanced automatically.
+This enables someone to gain exposure to DeFi market activity, via a diversified set of the most popular DeFi tokens, without having to manually manage the details.

 <Divider />

 ### Fund your ideas {#crowdfunding}

 Ethereum is an ideal platform for crowdfunding for a number of reasons:

-- potential funders can come from anywhere – Ethereum and its tokens can be used by anybody, anywhere in the world.
+- Potential funders can come from anywhere – Ethereum and its tokens can be used by anybody, anywhere in the world.
-- it's transparent so fundraisers can prove how much money is raised and you can even trace how funds are being spent later down the line.
+- It's transparent so fundraisers can prove how much money is raised and you can even trace how funds are being spent later down the line.
-- fundraisers can set up automatic refunds if, for example, there is a specific deadline and minimum amount that isn't met.
+- Fundraisers can set up automatic refunds if, for example, there is a specific deadline and minimum amount that isn't met.

 <ButtonLink to="/dapps/?category=finance">See crowdfunding dapps</ButtonLink>